dominiquedevriese/ogp-notes/object_capabilities.md

 The above code gives the `Database` object access to `stdout` through a `StandardLog` object, but not `BusinessLogic`.
 In a capability-safe language, the `BusinessLogic` object has no alternative way to access stdout and is in fact guaranteed not to be able to access it.

-In such languages, objects implementing effect interfaces do not just represent *a* way to perform certain effects, but they represent the only way to perform certain effects.
+In such languages, objects implementing effect interfaces do not just represent *a* way to perform certain effects, but they represent *the only* way or *the capability* to perform certain effects.
 For this reason, references to such objects are called *capabilities*, since they represent the capability or authority of some code to perform certain effects.

 Capability safety has many advantages:
 - Code Audit.
 It becomes very easy to verify whether properties about effects are guaranteed in an application.
-  For example, in the above `MyApplication` class, it is syntactically clear that the application will never access the standard input channel, and that its behavior does not depend on it.
+  For example, if the above `MyApplication` class were implemented in a capability safe programming language, then it would be syntactically clear that the application will never access the standard input channel, and that its behavior does not depend on it.
-  Verifying the same property in a Java application would require auditing the entire code base of an application.
+  Verifying the same property in Java would require auditing the entire code base of an application.

 - Security.
 The approach of enforcing a property by only giving components access to capabilities that are guaranteed to respect the property, even works when we invoke untrusted code, i.e. code that is potentially under the control of a malicious adversary.
   This creates an effective way to restrict the authority of untrusted plugins, potentially buggy libraries etc. and can thus be a very effective way to increase the security of software.
+  In fact, the idea of using capabilities originates in the field of security and is sometimes referred to as "capability-based security".